 What is the long-term prognosis for psoriatic arthritis?

 Most people with psoriatic arthritis will have ongoing problems with arthritis throughout the rest of their life.
-Remissions are uncommon; occurring in les than 20% of patients with less than 10% of patients having a complete remission off all medication with no signs of joint damage on X-rays.
+Remissions are uncommon; occurring in less than 20% of patients with less than 10% of patients having a complete remission off all medication with no signs of joint damage on X-rays.
 People with severe psoriatic arthritis have been reported to have a shorter lifespan than average.

 Features associated with a relatively good prognosis are: